-With the warm weather in full swing, the sidewalks and pathways are packed with runners.
+With the warm weather coming soon, the sidewalks and pathways will be packed with runners.
 But before you head to your next run, it’s important to make sure you have the right shoes.

 What’s the difference?